deepakgonda/iot-esp32-mqtt-and-web-server/README.md

 - User can click on Push button 3 times within 5 seconds to reset Device.

 Will soon upload pin diagram
+### Pin Connectivity
+- 3V3  ---->  Connected to Breadboard +ve
+- GND  ---->  Connected to Breadboard -ve
+- D5   ---->  Connected to Led (+ve) with 5k Ohm register
+- D18  ---->  Connected to DHT22 Sensor with 2K Ohm Pull up register
+- D19  ---->  Connected to Push Button (Used for Reset) with 2K Ohm Pull up register

 ### Components Used:
-ESP32 Board Devkit v1
+- ESP32 Board Devkit v1
-DHT22 Temprature and Humidity Sensor
+- DHT22 Temprature and Humidity Sensor
-Led
+- Led
-Push Button
+- Push Button
-2 K and 5k Ohm resistors
+- 2 K and 5k Ohm resistors
-Jumper Wires
+- Jumper Wires
-Bread Board
+- Bread Board
-Power Bank and Usb cable to power up
+- Power Bank and Usb cable to power up

 ### Future
 - In its current state this projects aims to interface with various environmental sensors to and publish data over local MQTT broker, which then can publish to AWS IOT etc.